Deuteronomy 12

 Notes

-The phrase "the place the LORD your God will choose to put his name there" (הַמָּקוֹם אֲשֶׁר יִבְחַר יְהוָה אֱלֹהֵיכֶם לְשַׁכֵּן שְׁמוֹ שָׁם) is the most distinctive formula in Deuteronomy, repeated over twenty times in the book.
-It embodies what scholars call "Name theology": God's "Name" represents his accessible presence among his people, without implying that the infinite God is physically contained in a building.
-The specific "place" is not named in Deuteronomy -- the text always says "will choose," leaving the identification to future revelation.
-Historically, the central sanctuary was established at Shiloh during the period of the Judges (Joshua 18:1, Jeremiah 7:12) and was permanently fixed at Jerusalem by David and Solomon (2 Samuel 6:12-17, 1 Kings 8:29).
+The phrase "the place the LORD your God will choose to put his name there" (הַמָּקוֹם אֲשֶׁר יִבְחַר יְהוָה אֱלֹהֵיכֶם לְשַׁכֵּן שְׁמוֹ שָׁם) is a distinctive formula in Deuteronomy, repeated more than twenty times in the book.
+It expresses what scholars call "Name theology": God's "Name" represents his accessible presence among his people, without implying that the infinite God is physically contained in a building.
+The specific "place" is not named in Deuteronomy; the text says only that God "will choose," leaving the identification to future revelation.
+Historically, the central sanctuary was established at Shiloh during the period of the Judges (Joshua 18:1, Jeremiah 7:12) and was later fixed at Jerusalem by David and Solomon (2 Samuel 6:12-17, 1 Kings 8:29).

 Permission to Eat Meat at Home (vv.
 15-19)